Faster provable sieving algorithms for the Shortest Vector Problem and the Closest Vector Problem on lattices in $\ell_p$ norm: A Faster Provable Sieving Algorithm in Norm

-For $p=\infty$ we can reduce space complexity by using the sub-division mentioned in Section \ref{subsec:linSieve_p} and achieve a space and time complexity of $2^{2.443n+o(n)}$ at parameters $\gamma=0.501,\xi=0.738$\footnote{\cite{2018_AM} mentioned a time and space complexity of $2^{2.82n+o(n)}$ in $\ell_{\infty}$ norm.
-We get slightly better running time by using $\cbp$ as mentioned in this paper.}.
-Again this is better than the time complexity of $\cite{2009_BN}$ (which is for all $\ell_p$ norm).
+For $p=\infty$, we can reduce the space complexity by using the sub-division mentioned in Section \ref{subsec:linSieve_p} and achieve a space and time complexity of $2^{2.443n+o(n)}$ at parameters \mbox{$\gamma=0.501,\xi=0.738$} {(in \cite{2018_AM}, the authors {mentioned} a time and space complexity of $2^{2.82n+o(n)}$ in $\ell_{\infty}$ norm.
+We obtain a slightly better running time by using $\cbp$, as mentioned in this paper)}.
+Again, this is better than the time complexity of \cite{2009_BN} (which is for all $\ell_p$ norms).

-\section{A mixed sieving algorithm}
+\section{A Mixed Sieving Algorithm}

-The main advantage in diving the space (hyperball) into hypercubes (as we did in Linear Sieve) is the efficient ``decodability'' in the sense that a vector can be mapped to a sub-region (and thus be associated with a centre) in $O(n)$ time.
-But the price we pay is in space complexity because number of hypercubes required to cover a hyperball is more than the number of centres required, had we covered with smaller hyperballs like in \cite{2001_AKS,2009_BN, 2008_AJ}.
-To reduce the space complexity we do a mixed sieving procedure.
-Double sieving techniques had been used in case of heuristic algorithms like in \cite{2011_WLTB}, where the rough idea is the following.
-There are two sets of centres - first set consists of centres of bigger radius balls and for each such centre there is another set of centres of smaller radius balls within the respective big ball.
-In each sieving iteration each non-centre vector is mapped to the bigger balls by comparing with the centres in the first set.
-Then they are mapped to a smaller ball by comparing with the second set of centres.
-Thus in both levels a quadratic sieve is applied.
+The main advantage in dividing the space (hyperball) into hypercubes (as we did in Linear Sieve) is the efficient ``decodability'' in the sense that a vector can be mapped to a sub-region (and thus be associated with a center) in $O(n)$ time.
+However, the price we pay is in space complexity, because the number of hypercubes required to cover a hyperball is greater than the number of centers required if we used smaller hyperballs like in~\cite{2001_AKS,2009_BN,2008_AJ}.
+To reduce the space complexity, we perform a mixed sieving procedure.
+Double sieving techniques have been used for heuristic algorithms as in \cite{2011_WLTB}, where the rough idea is the following.
+There are two sets of centers: the first set consists of centers of larger radius balls, and for each such center, there is another set of centers of smaller radius balls within the respective large ball.
+In each sieving iteration, each non-center vector is mapped to the larger balls by comparing with the centers in the first set.
+Then, they are mapped to a smaller ball by comparing with the second set of centers.
+Thus, in both levels, a quadratic sieve \mbox{is applied. }

-In our mixed sieving, the primary difference is the fact that in the two levels we use two types of sieving methods - a linear sieve in the first level and then a quadratic sieve like AKS in the next level.
-The overall outline of the algorithm is the same as in Algorithm \ref{alg:multI} except at step \ref{multI:sieve} where we apply the following sieving procedure, which we call Mixed Sieve.
+In our mixed sieving, the primary difference is the fact that in the two levels, we use two types of sieving methods: a linear sieve in the first level and then a quadratic sieve such as AKS in the next level.
+The overall outline of the algorithm is the same as in \mbox{Algorithm \ref{alg:multI}}, except at step \ref{multI:sieve}, where we apply the following sieving procedure, which we call Mixed Sieve. {An illustration is given in Figure \ref{fig:mix}.}